-5.8.
+- 5.8.
 Newborough village has in the past been subject at times to severe flooding which has damaged property and caused severe inconvenience to local people.
 Residents are particularly concerned that further development of greenfield land within the parish will further exacerbate the existing threat from surface runoff water.
-Staffordshire County Council consider that a precautionary approach should be taken to controlling surface water discharge rates within the village and the parish.
+Staffordshire County Council consider that a precautionary approach should be taken to controlling surface water discharge rates within the village and the parish. - 5.9.

-- 5.9.
 Reduction in the threat of flooding is vitally important to the future success and sustainability of the village of Newborough, and this can be achieved through careful maintenance and mediation against further surface runoff.
 It is important to the residents of Newborough that the river not only be managed but also made a feature of.
 The Environment Agency recommended that applicants and developers should pay due regard to the Humber River Basin Management Plan, when addressing the requirements of this policy. - 5.10.
 The community is aspirational in its desire to limit the environmental impacts of the settlement and any new development which may occur.
-New development therefore is required to reduce the level discharge from a site is kept below the threshold of 5 litres per second a common rate set by the Lead Flood Authority in areas of flood risk.
-This can be achieved through use of various SUDs technologies and design techniques which are designed to store storm water on site and release this slowly back into the surrounding watercourses. - 5.11.
-The policy also makes reference to supporting Natural Flood Management (NFM) in the upper catchment of the river Swarbourn.
+Best practice design and construction techniques should be utilised to ensure new development does not have an adverse impact on flood risk from surface runoff and rivers.
+Development which makes sustainable use and consumption of, water within properties may also be supported subject to compliance with other development plan policies.

+- of the river Swarbourn.
 The Staffordshire Wildlife Trust and the County Council consider that the Swarbourn has potential for this.
 This process has the ability to reduce the risk of downstream flooding, improve water quality and biodiversity.
-Planning applications could deliver this as part of their flood management contributions or financial contributions could be sought. - 5.12.
+Planning applications could deliver this as part of their flood management contributions or financial contributions could be sought.
+Maintenance of the river and other watercourses should be taken into account within landscape proposals for new development sited adjacent to the river.
+Where appropriate, schemes which consider and seek to implement Natural Flood Management (NFM) in the upstream catchment of the Swarbourn will be supported. - 5.12.
 In order to ensure that the use of SUDs provides the most benefit to the wider environment, developers and applicants should refer to the SUDs hierarchy advocated by the SUDs Good Practice Guide prepared by the Construction Industry Research and Information Association (CIRIA).
 This highlights how developers should consider the use of surface water balancing features such as swales, balancing ponds and ditches in preference to below ground features. - 5.13.
 Members of the community feel that the river which runs through the village is undervalued and could offer enhancement to the centre of the village.
 The NNDP supports development or projects which seek to improve public access and enjoyment of the river enhancing the contribution the river makes to wildlife and biodiversity (see also policy TA3).